priyanka-prasad1/BillCipher/README.md

  * Fixed bug "Not found subbrute module of Sublist3r"

 # To-do list
- * Create a own version for the Hacker's OS like Kali Linux, ParrotSec (Kali version)
+ * Create an own version for the Hacker's OS like Kali Linux, ParrotSec (Kali version)
  * Add more features
- * Gather information about host (2.2) DONE!
+ * Gather information about the host (2.2) DONE!
- * Website Copier (use bhttrack and only support for Linux) (2.2) DONE!
+ * Website Copier (use httrack and only support for Linux) (2.2) DONE!
  * And more...